 Here’s where you must decide between a fixed installation using rigid and flexible solar panels or a fully portable solar panel setup.
 Permanent installations are typically only suitable for motorhome/van camping and household installation.

 Many solar panels designed to be installed permanently come with framing or hooks to facilitate installation.
 Generally, it requires minimal handyperson skills to install the panels.

-If you’re considering an RV installation, EcoFlow’s modular Power Kits might be the perfect choice for you.
+If you’re considering a motorhome installation, EcoFlow’s modular Power Kits might be the perfect choice for you.
 You can even use an online calculator to determine the kind of system you need based on the size of your vehicle, power consumption, and more.

 Portable solar panels require no installation, just place them on the ground or anywhere that receives direct sunlight.